seif3113/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv Move the file
 rm to remove file
 rm to remove dir
-cd - to retrn the previous dir
+cd - to retrn the previous dir ls -la list all